MicroHealthLLC/To_Do_List/README.md

+# To Do List
+Extends the jQuery plugin for todo lists (LobiList) with the Bootstrap Datepicker plugin (see below for details).

+### Added Features

+- Start Date (default today's date)
+- Indication for 'due today' and 'overdue'
+- Complete Date with indication of 'by' or 'past' Due Date
+- Import file
+- Export file
+- localStorage
+- Confirm deletes
+- Reset

 # LobiList
 jQuery plugin for todo lists.
 Supports drag & drop of todos.
 Multiple lists with different colors.
 Support for communication to backend